kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 #### Onboarding

-Before a new account can be used it must be added to the blockchain in a process called onboarding.
+Before a new account can be used, it must be added to the blockchain in a process called onboarding.
 The process of onboarding consists of two steps, first creating a keypair on the client as we did before, then creating the public address on the Kin Blockchain.
 You normally onboard an account by communicating to a server running the [Kin SDK for Python](python-sdk.md).
-On the testnet this is done automatically for you.
-Also remember that new accounts are created with 0 Kin, so you will have fund them.
-On the Playgound you can fund accounts using the `friendbot`.
+On the testnet, this is done automatically for you.
+Also remember that new accounts are created with 0 Kin, so you will have to fund them.
+On the Playground, you can fund accounts using the `friendbot`.

 For code details see the [Sample App](https://github.com/kinecosystem/kin-sdk-android/tree/master/sample)'s [OnBoarding](https://github.com/kinecosystem/kin-sdk-android/blob/master/sample/src/main/java/kin/sdk/sample/OnBoarding.java) class.